Copyright © 2020 True Position Tools. All Rights Reserved.

 Make the Hardware Placement Easy

 Installing hardware on Shaker cabinets does not need to be difficult and time-consuming.
 Anyone can install cabinet hardware accurately and within seconds with the right high-quality tool.
-Our Cabinet Hardware Jig is built specifically for hardware placement and is perfect for Shaker cabinets.
+Our Cabinet Hardware Jigs are built specifically for hardware placement and our included Shaker Drawer Front Spacers (patent pending) give you the stability you need to drill into recessed panels.

 How Can I Get the Shaker Drawer Handles Placed on the Inset?